moleculerjs/moleculer-examples/blog/README.md

 **Open the http://docker-machine:3000/ URL in your browser.**

 ### Running as microservices
-_all services are in separated containers, communicate via NATS & Traefik reverse proxy_
+_All services are running in separated containers, communicate via NATS & use Traefik reverse proxy._
 ```bash
 cd docker/micro
 docker-compose up